-\textbf{Attack setup.} We adopt the same attack families for training and evaluation to ensure consistency.
-Adversarial samples are generated using PGD~\cite{madry2017towards} and AutoAttack~\cite{croce2020reliable} under \(L_p\) constraints.
+\textbf{Attack Setup.} Adversarial samples are generated using PGD~\cite{madry2017towards} and AutoAttack~\cite{croce2020reliable} under \(L_p\) constraints.
 We use \(\epsilon\) to denote the \(L_{\infty}\) perturbation bound, the maximum allowed per pixel change.
 PGD-n denotes a PGD attack with n iterations.
-For untargeted PGD-100, we set \(\epsilon=4/255\), step size \(\eta=1/255\), and \(100\) iterations.
-For targeted PGD-40, we set \(\epsilon=16/255\), step size \(\eta=0.4/255\), and \(40\) iterations.
+For untargeted PGD-100, we set \(\epsilon=\) 4/255, step size \(\eta=\) 1/255, and 100 iterations.
+For targeted PGD-40, we set \(\epsilon=\) 16/255, step size \(\eta=\) 0.4/255, and 40 iterations.
 For AutoAttack, we use the standard ensemble consisting of four attacks applied in the following order: APGD with cross entropy loss, APGD with DLR loss, FAB, and Square, with \(\epsilon=\) 4/255.

 \textbf{Computation Cost.} The DINO+HQ-SAM masks are precomputed once as an offline cost of approximately 48 hours and do not contribute to the training time.
 Masks are stored as binary files rather than SDF float values for I/O efficiency.
 The SDF is calculated during training at negligible additional cost.
 As in Table~\ref{tab:computationcost}, GeoTexPuri trains for 16.3 hours on a single A100 GPU with 50 minutes inference under untargeted PGD-100 attack.
 All experiments under AutoAttack are conducted on a faster H100 GPU for our framework and on 4 GPUs for OSCP.
 GeoTexPuri reduces training time from 93 hours to 19.5 hours and inference time from 2 hours to 35 minutes.
 The reduced computational cost also makes training with larger backbones ConvNeXt-L practically feasible.